Business, employee, office

 • Governance and oversight

-For information on the role of the BHP Board in overseeing our approach to and delivery on sustainability refer to the Sustainability approach webpage
+For information on the role of the BHP Board in overseeing our approach to and delivery on sustainability, refer to the Sustainability approach webpage

 We know consistent ethical behaviour cultivates a culture of inclusion, care and trust, which ultimately results in improved performance by BHP.
-It also strengthens our relationships with the communities where we work and helps protect the social value we deliver.
+It also strengthens our relationships with the communities where we operate and helps protect the social value we deliver.

 We believe sustainable, positive change in society is increasingly dependent on having effective platforms for conversation across non-government organisations and other forms of civil society, governments and corporations to find solutions to common challenges.